HPouyanmehr/mui-markdown/README.md

 ### Syntax Highlight

-`mui-markdown` uses [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer) to highlight code blocks.
+`joyui-markdown` uses [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer) to highlight code blocks.
 As this is an optional dependencies, you need to install it if you want to have a syntax highlighter.
 So to highlight your code:

 - First install `prism-react-renderer`